 Excessive use of alcohol is one of the main causes of non-communicable disease (NCD).
 While countries around the world have made significant progress in passing laws and policies to reduce tobacco use, little progress has been made in doing the same for alcohol.
-The intent of this project is to develop an evidence base for developing, and implementing, alcohol control policy in Vietnam.
-Specifically, research will address: international best practices in alcohol control; the affordability of alcohol and the potential role of taxes to reduce affordability; industry marketing efforts and ways to address them, and the link between alcohol use and poverty.
-This project builds on the extensive experience of HealthBridge in developing and implementing tobacco control law, and in tobacco taxation.
+The intent of this project was to develop an evidence base for developing, and implementing, alcohol control policy in Vietnam.
+Specifically, research addressed: international best practices in alcohol control; the affordability of alcohol and the potential role of taxes to reduce affordability; industry marketing efforts and ways to address them, and the link between alcohol use and poverty.
+The project had generated evidence contributing to the development of an alcohol control policy in Vietnam.
+This project built on the extensive experience of HealthBridge in developing and implementing tobacco control law, and in tobacco taxation.

 Broadening the Focus from Tobacco Control to NCD Prevention: Enabling Environments for Better Health (a guide)

 The opportunity costs of alcohol consumption: Evidence from Vietnam (Presentation)

 Advocacy for a strong alcohol control law in Vietnam: Experience of an NGO (Presentation)

 The effect of alcohol advertising and promotion on alcohol consumption and alcohol related road accidents